BePasquet/benji-toolkit/libs/reactive-actor/README.md

 ## Introduction

 Reactive actor is a library for developing systems based on the actor model.
-It's built on top of rxjs, an utility library to develop reactive systems by doing this it's api exposes rxjs observables allowing functional composition through pipes and composability through operators.
+It's built on top of rxjs, an utility library to develop reactive systems by doing this it's api exposes rxjs observables allowing functional composition through pipes and operators.

 Reactive Actor combines the actor model, with reactive functional programming to allow the development of individual units of computation with a predictable way of managing events (messages) through time.

 ### Fundamental Concepts

+#### Actor:

-** Actor **: Fundamental unit of computation, needs to embody ([reference](https://www.youtube.com/watch?v=7erJ1DV_Tlo&ab_channel=jasonofthel33t))
+Fundamental unit of computation, needs to embody ([reference](https://www.youtube.com/watch?v=7erJ1DV_Tlo&ab_channel=jasonofthel33t))

 - Processing
 - Storage